 ISA: Would you say it’s important to have good coaching as a sailing athlete then?

 YG: You have to. (pauses) You have to have coaching for sure.
-I started with coaching at ISA …. before I was doing everything on own… asking people how to get faster and trying to watch and figure out how things worked.
-I never understood about the physics of how the boat really worked, so I couldn’t make my own conclusions, so my learning curve wasn’t going very high… it was a very slow process of improvement.
-At ISA, I get the quality coaching and also importantly, the sailing with other high caliber sailors, and my learning curve went much higher….. exponential.
+I started with coaching at ISA …. before I was doing everything on my own… asking people how to get faster and trying to watch and figure out how things worked.
+I never understood the physics of how the boat really worked, so I couldn’t make my own conclusions, so my learning curve wasn’t going very high… it was a very slow process of improvement.
+At ISA, I get quality coaching and also importantly, sailing with other high caliber sailors, and my learning curve went much higher….. exponential.
 That’s why I kept coming back, because there were always good training groups, and things started making sense to me about how it really worked to go fast.
 And the results came too.

 ISA: Just recently you sailed the Miami OCR event.
-High pressure events like that must have a significant psychological component to them.
+High-pressure events like that must have a significant psychological component to them.
 Do you do any mental preparation before the regatta?

-YG: Yes….
-I figured I had been training a lot on my physical aspects, but I had forgot the mental aspect which is a big part to train too.
-Especially at a certain level, I think the top athletes, the ones who are better mentally prepared, will perform better, because at higher levels, the physical performance of athletes tends to get similar…. so it’s obviously important.
+YG: Yes… I figured I had been training a lot on my physical aspects, but I had forgotten the mental aspect which is a big part to train too.
+Especially at a certain level, I think the top athletes, the ones who are better mentally prepared, will perform better because at higher levels, the physical performance of athletes tends to get similar…. so it’s obviously important.
 Vaughn and I were working and figuring out how my state is when I perform the best.
 What we found out, is that I perform the best when I’m enjoying the moment.
 So in training, every time I go on the water, I try to focus on the goals of the day and do a lot of visualization beforehand of how I will perform and achieve my goals…. and how I will at the same time enjoy the moment and have fun doing what I’m doing and what I like…. not putting too much pressure on myself.
 I’ve been working with a sports psychologist, Marcela Martinez, who has been very helpful… I did that for about a week… for about an hour per day for a week… same basic visualization and other tricks.
 If I get anxious, I have a routine with breathing which helps…. but also sometimes if I’m a big sluggish, so I use some physical tricks like really short workouts/stretches to bring the energy up… but not too far to where I get anxious.
-I practice clearing mind through mantras etc. to sleep well and it works very effectively.
+I practice clearing the mind through mantras etc. to sleep well and it works very effectively.
 I’ve never felt so calm and relaxed in a big event before, and I think it really helped my performance.